 Access to physicians | Physician visits 1 to 3 times a week | Daily physician visits |

-Staffing | Therapists and nursing assistants certified in long-term care who are supervised by registered nurses or licensed practical nurses | Registered nurses who specialize in rehabilitative care and therapists |
+Staffing | Nursing assistants, supervised by registered nurses or licensed practical nurses, and a variety of therapists | Registered nurses who specialize in rehabilitative care and a variety of therapists |

-Costs and Medicare coverage | May be completely or partially covered by Medicare, depending on multiple factors, including length of stay | May be partially covered, depending on facility; may require a deductible |
+Insurance coverage | May be completely or partially covered by Medicaid, Medicare, or a private health insurance plan, depending on multiple factors, like length of stay | May be partially covered, depending on the facility; may require a deductible |

 While the goal of rehab is to help your loved one return to their previous level of independence, you might find out that that journey doesn’t end with their stay in rehab.
 Your loved one may be asked to continue doing physical therapy exercises at home, or they may need some extra help around the house after completing their stay in a skilled nursing facility.
 Home care can make this time easier.